n0vit/concha/README.md

 │   │   ├── index.ts
 │   │   └── logger.ts
 |
-<i>Workers - contains scripts for execution in separated shells, all of them should be running via pm2 </i>
+<i>Workers - contains scripts for execution in separated shells,<br/> all of them should be running via pm2 </i>
 |
 │   └── <span style="color:green">workers</span>
 │       └── ethereum